6 Sneaky Signs You Might Be Eating Too Much Salt

 You're Experiencing Stomach Ulcers

 A 2017 study from the University of Arkanasas found a link between following a high-salt diet and stomach inflammation, which could increase one's risk for stomach cancer.
-While this study was done on gerbils, it does back up the idea that excess salt intake can lead to stomach ulcers and put one at risk for stomach cancer.
+While this study was done on gerbils and more research is needed to support these findings, it does support the idea that excess salt intake could lead to stomach ulcers and put one at risk for stomach cancer.